tasb/terraform-fundamentals/labs/lab07.md

 Please replace `<your_directory>` with the directory where your Terraform code is located and `<your_prefix>` with the prefix you are using on your resources.

+Make sure that on your Terraform code you're using the Azure Backend supported by the Storage Account.

+Now that you're running the terraform tool on your workflows, you need to use this backend to not lose track of your state file.

 Now you can commit and push the changes to your repo:

 ```bash